 - Use a remote shutter or delayed shutter

 - Use a narrow aperture such as f/22

-I encourage you to go out to try this technique for yourself and please share the result with us.
-I would love to see what you come up with!
+I encourage you to go out to try these techniques for yourself.
+Make sure to share the result with us, I’d love to see what you come up with!